sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

     import org.springframework.boot.autoconfigure.SpringBootApplication;

     @SpringBootApplication
-    public class HelloWorldApplication {
+    public class JavaTutorialApplication {

     	public static void main(String[] args) {
-    		SpringApplication.run(HelloWorldApplication.class, args);
+    		SpringApplication.run(JavaTutorialApplication.class, args);
     		System.out.println("Hello World!");
     	}

     }
     ```

-5. Navigate to `src/main/java` and go to the `com.example.java_tutorial` package.

-6. From its context menu, choose `New Java File` > `Class`.
+5. Navigate to `...\java_tutorial` and from its context menu, choose `New Java File` > `Class`.

-7. Enter `MainController` and press the `ENTER` key.
+6. Enter `MainController` and press the `ENTER` key.
 The new class appears in the project navigation.

-8. Replace its default content with the following code:
+7. Replace its default content with the following code:

     ```Java